symfony/symfony-docs/tui/topics/events.rst

   the value, label and full item array.
 * ``SelectionChangeEvent``: the highlighted item changed (arrow keys, scroll).
+* ``MultiSelectEvent``: the user confirmed the checked items of a multiselect list.
+Carries the checked items and their values.
+* ``SelectionToggleEvent``: an item of a multiselect list was checked or unchecked.
+Carries the toggled item, its new state and all the items checked after the toggle.
 * ``SettingChangeEvent``: a setting value changed.
 Carries the setting id and new value.
 * ``TabChangeEvent``: the active tab changed.
 Carries previous